 Quinoa, a concentrate of performance for athletes?

-Quinoa is popular among athletes and not without reason.
+Quinoa is popular with athletes and not without reasons.
 It is the seeds of this pseudo-cereal that are unanimous among nutritionists for their varied contributions.
-They allow you to balance and diversify your diet by providing it with many nutrients.
-Why is this 5 year old seed so prized for its nutritional value?
+They make it possible to balance and diversify its diet by providing it with many nutrients.
+Why is this 5-year-old seed so popular for its nutritional value?

 Quinoa was discovered in South America; it was one of the basic elements of the Inca diet.
 Quinoa can be eaten in addition to or as an alternative to wheat or other grains.
 It contains many essential amino acids that only our food can provide because our bodies are unable to produce them.
 It also contains a large amount of protein.
 In addition, quinoa is rich in dietary fiber which facilitates transit and improves blood sugar regulation allowing a rapid supply of glucose to the muscles during exercise.

 Quinoa is very rich from a nutritional point of view, it provides many trace elements which are pure mineral elements necessary for proper functioning of the body and therefore at the maximization of performance during exercise:

 - Manganese : it is a trace element whose deficiency leads to many problems such as bone malformations.
 It is involved in many metabolic processes of various nature: it is a cofactor of certain enzymes.

 - Fer : iron plays a central role in the circulation of oxygen and the formation of red blood cells in the blood.
 Its role in the blood circulation of oxygen makes iron a essential nutrient for any athlete in search of performance and endurance.